Heading back into education as a mature student can be daunting - follow our four top tips to help you readjust to life as a student.

 As a mature student, you’ll also have had longer to consider things younger students may overlook (such as return on investment), rather than rushing to choose a degree and regretting it a few years down the line, when you have a clearer idea of what you want in life.

-The fact you’ve thought long and hard about the part your education will play in your future can only be beneficial, so don’t worry about being late to the party!
+The fact that you’ve had the opportunity to think long and hard about the part your education will play in your future can only be beneficial, so don’t worry about being a bit late to the party!

 4. Never forget to ask for help

-Adapting to a new situation will require some work, and we have a dedicated support team on hand to help you with any non-academic related concerns you have, from simple (e.g. accessing online portal) to more substantial (e.g. struggles with mental health).
+Adapting to a new situation will require some work, and we have a dedicated support team on hand to help you with any non-academic related questions or issues you have, from simple tasks such as accessing our online learning portal, to more substantial concerns such as mental health issues or personal circumstances.

-Tutors are happy to answer any course-related questions you have, so don’t feel like you need to hold back if there’s anything you’d like to know more about.
-At this point, you know that no man (or woman!) is an island, so don’t be afraid to create a strong support network before you take the plunge back into university and use every resource available to you.
+Your tutor will always be happy to answer any course-related questions you have, so don’t feel like you need to hold back if there’s anything you’d like to know more about.
+At this point, you know that no one is an island, so don’t be afraid to create a strong support network for yourself before taking the plunge back into university.